25 Mar Lack of Smell, Respiratory Symptoms & Covid-19: Supporting a Return to Normal

 Please check with your doctor before implementing these ideas, to make sure they are safe to implement in your case or the case of who you are caring for.

 So, I assume we all have access to all the good doctors’ advice about what to do if we are exposed to Covid19.

-In addition to that sound and good advice and to remedies or teas you may be receiving from your Chinese medicine or Ayurveda practitioner, I have few other ideas, that we can each do on our own, from our own homes, with stuff many of us will already have in our cupboards and that are free or very low cost to implement.
+First, I find it important to remember that, even though epidemics can cause similar symptoms in people that contract them almost across the board –no matter the constitution, it is still important to consider the underlying conditions and uniqueness in each patient, in order to strengthen or protect any particular areas of challenge for any given individual, to minimize the damage they could have from Covid.
+For that, I believe it is ideal to consult with a personal health care practitioner when considering implementing protocols that are given across-the-board, including whatever I write in this newsletter.
+In addition to the sound and good personalized advice, and to remedies or teas you may be receiving from your Chinese medicine or Ayurveda practitioner, I have few ideas that are probably safe for almost everyone, that we might each do on our own, from our own homes, with stuff many of us will already have in our cupboards and that are free or very low cost to implement.
 (I love free or very low cost medicine that is accessible to everybody).

 Many years ago, when I was in private practice, I had at least a couple patients I remember that developed anosmia–the lack of ability to smell (hence also taste) in conjunction with a cold or flu.
 I clearly remember one patient that came after not being able to smell or taste for months after his flu ended.
 We were able to turn that around in fairly short order, with cupping (upper back & neck), moxa (in the form of tiger thermie massage at LI 20 and from SJ17, down the SCM to GB21), acupuncture and other tools.